8 Ways to Naturally Reduce Stress

 GET A PET

-Anyone with a furry family member can tell you what science has proven - that pets and therapy animals can help alleviate stress, anxiety, depression and feelings of social isolation.
-Positive human-animal interaction causes physiological changes in both humans and animals, such as reducing stress and increasing oxytocin levels in the brain.
+Anyone with a furry family member can tell you what science has proven - that pets and therapy animals can help alleviate stress, calm worries, and promote feelings of social connection.
+Positive human-animal interaction has been shown to cause positive physiological changes in both humans and animals such as enhancing oxytocin levels in the brain that can promote a sense of wellbeing.

 HERBAL SUPPLEMENTS

-There are numerous herbs, called adaptogens, that can increase our resistance to stress and calm anxiety.
+There are numerous herbs, called adaptogens, that can help enhance our resistance to stress and promote a calm mind.
 Used for centuries in traditional Indian and Chinese medicine, adaptogens are also backed by scientific research.
-Stress Remedy™ is composed of nine of the world’s most powerful and effective anti-stress organic herbal extracts.
-It’s a great way to get stress-relief, as well as boost energy, mental focus and foster a balanced mood.
+Stress Remedy® is composed of nine of the world's most powerful and effective stress-fighting organic herbal extracts.
+It's a great way to help your body combat stress, boost your energy and mental focus, and foster a balanced mood.